 The Office of Veteran and Military Education develops programs and services that support the educational needs of active-duty, guard, reserve and veteran service members and their family members, whether they are in the United States or abroad.
 Dedicated staff and resources are available from application through graduation for pre-enrollment advising, preliminary review of military transcripts, guidance with military and veteran funding, and assistance with application and registration.

-SUNY Empire State College is a committed military partner and DOD MOU participant signatory.
-The college participates in GoArmyEd, Air University-Associate to Baccalaureate Cooperative (AU-ABC), General Education Mobile (GEM), Principles of Excellence, and 8 Keys to Veterans’ Success.
+Empire State University is a committed military partner and DOD MOU participant signatory.
+The university participates in GoArmyEd, Air University-Associate to Baccalaureate Cooperative (AU-ABC), General Education Mobile (GEM), Principles of Excellence, and 8 Keys to Veterans’ Success.

 For information, please contact: